1. Home>

 Dormirse in the Subjunctive Future

 The Subjunctive Future is used to speak about hypothetical situations, and actions/events that may happen in the future.
-For example, "me durmiere", meaning "I will sleep".
+For example, "me durmiere", meaning "I will fall asleep".

 In Spanish, the Subjunctive Future is known as "El Futuro de Subjuntivo".